-10. Nimmo and Roodenrys (2004) compared immediate serial recall for phonologically dissimilar and phonologically similar lists with rhyming (Experiment 1), alliterative (Experiment 2), or consonant frame (Experiment 3) lists.
-All the list items were CVC words.
-In the rhyming lists, all the items within a list shared VC segments; in the alliterative lists, all the list items shared CV segments; and in the consonant frame lists, all the list items shared C C segments.
-The similar lists were, in our terms, canonically similar, in that they shared some overlap, but less so than completely rhyming, completely alliterative, or completely consonant frame lists.
-Lists were drawn from a mostly open set in that list items were not repeated within a condition, but the same list items were used in all three within-subjects conditions.
-The item recall results, as summarized in Table 3, were generally as would be predicted by our framework: Item recall was greater for rhyming than for canonically similar lists (Experiment 1) and greater for consonant frame lists than for canonically similar lists (Experiment 3), both of which results are explicable in terms of greater overlap for the rhyming and the consonant frame lists, as compared with the canonically similar lists.
-However, the lack of item recall advantage for alliterative over canonically similar lists (Experiment 2) differs from the findings in the present Experiments 1 and 2.
-This is likely because all of the items in the canonically similar lists in Nimmo and Roodenrys (Experiment 2) shared the final consonant, in addition to sharing some vowels.
-Thus, overlap within these lists was somewhat greater than that in our Experiments 1 and 2 and likely created a slight category-cuing effect, thus reducing the strength of an item recall advantage for alliterative lists over these lists.
-In addition, the fact that the lists were not drawn from completely open sets may have played a role in reducing the item recall advantage for alliterative lists.
+(10) Nimmo and Roodenrys (2004) compared immediate serial recall for phonologically dissimilar and phonologically similar lists with either rhyming (Experiment 1), alliterative (Experiment 2), or consonant frame (Experiment 3) lists.
+All list items were CVC words.
+In rhyming lists, all items within a list shared VC segments, in alliterative lists all list items shared

+CV segments, and in consonant frame lists, all list items shared C C segments.
+The similar lists were in our terms canonically similar, in that they shared some overlap but less so than completely rhyming or completely alliterative or completely consonant frame lists.
+Lists were drawn from a mostly open set in that list items did not repeat within a condition, but the same list items were used in all three within-subjects conditions.
+The item recall results as summarized in Table 3 were generally as would be predicted by our framework: item recall was greater for rhyming than for canonically similar lists (Experiment 1), and greater for consonant frame lists than for canonically similar lists (Experiment 3), both of which are explicable in terms of greater overlap for the rhyming and consonant frame lists as compared with the canonically similar lists.
+However, the lack of item recall advantage for alliterative over canonically similar lists (Experiment 2) differs from the finding in the present Experiments 1 and 2.
+This is likely because items in the canonically similar lists in Nimmo and Roodenrys (2004, Experiment 2) all shared the final consonant, in addition to sharing some vowels.
+Thus overlap within these lists was somewhat greater than in our Experiments 1 and 2, and likely created a slight category cuing effect, thus reducing the strength of an item recall advantage for alliterative lists over these lists.
+Additionally, the fact that lists were not drawn from completely open sets may have played a role in reducing the item recall advantage for alliterative lists.

-Turning to an examination of global effects across studies, a glance at the results for strict serial recall in the rightmost column of Table 3 shows that the classic PSE (i.e., better strict serial recall for dissimilar lists) is, indeed, a robust effect.
-Only five experiments have failed to show it for lists of words: Fallon et al.'s (1999) Experiment 1; our Experiments 1, 2, and 5; and Lian et al.'s (2004) Experiment 2.
-All of these were experiments that employed rhyming or consonant frame similarity and open sets and are interpretable within the framework we have offered.
-We can thus see that the detrimental effect of phonological similarity on order information is robust, and it is rare for the item recall advantage that may be obtained with phonologically similar stimuli to offset it-hence, the classic PSE.
-Nevertheless, although the classic PSE is a robust effect, it is not exceptionless, and our framework provides a means of understanding when it does and does not arise.
+Turning to an examination of global effects across studies, a glance at the results for strict serial recall in the rightmost column of Table 3 shows that the classic PSE (i.e., better strict serial recall for dissimilar lists) is indeed a robust effect.
+Only five studies have failed to find it for lists of words - Fallon et al.'s (1999) Experiment 1, our Experiments 1, 2, and 5, and Lian et al.'s (2004) Experiment 2.
+These were all studies that employed rhyming or consonant frame similarity and open sets, and are interpretable within the framework we have offered.
+We can thus see that the detrimental effect of phonological similarity on order information is robust, and it is rare for the item recall advantage that may be obtained with phonologically similar stimuli to offset it; hence the classic PSE.
+Nevertheless, although the classic PSE is a robust effect, it is not exceptionless; and our framework provides a means of understanding when it does and does not arise.